Skip to Content

 13. Black-Eyed Susans (Rudbeckia)

 No matter the type of black-eyed Susan you choose, the abundant nectar and pollen in each flower makes the plants valuable food sources for beneficial bugs like bees and butterflies.
-I have them planted in three places in my garden.
+I have them planted throughout in my garden.

 black-eyed Susan